ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

 dotnet install HotChocolate.AspNetCore.Authorization.Opa
 ```

-If you want to learn more about Open Policy agent you can find more information [here](https://www.openpolicyagent.org/).
+If you want to learn more about Open Policy agent, you can find more information [here](https://www.openpolicyagent.org/).

 ## Subscriptions